Ian-Engineer/good-comments/README.md

 ### Comment Types

 *Single line comments:
+Written above the code they are designated to explain.
+Indent them at the same level as the code.

     //single line comment

 *Inline comments:
+used for quick annotation on small, specific snippets of content.
+Since the comment should only relate to the exact line it's written on.

     const pi = 3.14 //set the constant pi equal to π

 *Multiline comments:
+Written above the code they are designated to explain.
+Indent them at the same level as the code.

     /*
     Normal multiline comment